SamuelPep/iOS101-Prework/README.md

   Obsidian:
   - Ability to mindmap and see how ideas connect together
   - Ability to download community plugins to enchance app experience

+"MindMake" would be an app that allows the user to translate either physical or digital notes into a flowchart or mindmap.
+Mindmaps/flowcharts simulate how the brain naturally breaks down information and connections betwwen ideas using the concept of neural plasticity.
+MindMake's primary goal is to simplify paragraphs of text into a quick flowchart, allowing it to be easier to understand and digest for both college students and everyday people alike.

 ## Notes